 “He’s making you fire me.
 At least he had the balls to can Feather Hudson himself.”

 “This is really too big.
 Want some?”

 “No, I don’t want your fucking sandwich, Foam!
 Admit it – you’re here to fire me.”

 Derrick dipped his head.

 “Typical.
 Always the jerks, Jussie.
 I only slept with him, but Feather – she was in love with that man poodle!
-Couldn’t see past the gifts and the weekends.
+Couldn’t see past the gifts and dirty weekends.
 But I realised straight away, after… we… you know.
 Sneaking emails, first nice, then nasty.
 Calling me into his office to take notes then to take my clothes off.”